 Collecting water from the bottom of a tank excavation and placing it in a bottle does NOT meet groundwater sampling requirements.
 Groundwater samples must be taken from a monitoring well located OUTSIDE the tank excavation.
 The monitoring well must be located within 20 feet of the presumed downgradient direction.
 That is, the well must be located so that it would sample any contaminated groundwater flowing away from the storage system.
-The downgradient direction is determined by local surface topography where assessment reports with groundwater flow direction do not exist.
-In the closure report, explain how groundwater flow direction was determined.
+The downgradient direction is determined by local surface topography where assessment reports with groundwater flow direction was determined.